-If your daughters and your sons could not go to school.
-Because, they are at risk of being assaulted, kidnapped, or even killed.
+Imagine that your children could not go to school because they are at risk of being assaulted, kidnapped, or even killed.

 The TIF (To School, In-School, and From School) Proposed International Law